HarkjinDev/Security/Reverse/HackMe/Level18/readme.md

 ```
 The point is that you need to input deadbeef in the check to get sh.

-In the hint, I understood string[count] will be --count if input is 0x08.
+In the hint, I understood string[count] will be --count if the input is 0x08.

 So, I will move string[]'s pointer and then input deafbeef in the check.